orbisius/sak4wp/README.md

 Features
 --------
-- Dashboard - Shows stats about db, php info, WordPress version
+- Dashboard - Shows database info, php info, WordPress version
+- Built-in Self Destroy mechanism (must be user triggered) -> the script will try to remove itself.
+ (for now it renames itself so it's not accessible).
+If there is a need the user can FTP connect and remove the extra numbers after the .php extension.

 Limit Login Attempts related features
 - Allows you to Unblock yourself or somebody else from Limit Login Attempts plugin